Curtis Hixon: Mayor of Tampa

 When Curtis assumed office, Tampa was facing issues because of World War II's rationing and a host of others but did benefit from military contracts.
 Another significant issue during his first term was with Tampa's city government not being able to collect enough money.
 In response, Hixon would end tax adjustments, increase tax auditing and collecting overdue taxes.
 After the end of World War, Tampa would expand greatly.
 Drew Field after being deactivated would be transferred over to the city government in October 1947 later becoming Tampa International Airport.

 During 1947 the municipal government would purchase former industrial facilities located at Hooker's Point and expanded the point itself physically.
 In 1949, the city charter would be revised giving the mayor more power and responsibilities.
 Sulfur Springs and the area surrounding Rocky Point would be annexed in 1953.

 Death

-Hixon would be rushed to the hospital on May 11, 1956 after getting pneumonia.
-He would die of heart failure on May 21st.
+Hixon was rushed to the hospital on May 11, 1956, after contracting pneumonia.
+He died of heart failure ten days later on May 21.